sugar-glider27/hawaii-google-maps-analysis/README.md

 **P-value:** < 0.0001

 **Conclusion:** At a significance level of 0.05, we reject the null hypothesis.
 The model performs significantly better on high-review businesses than low-review businesses.
-This is not surprising — our model relies heavily on review-based features like `days_since_review`, `reviews_last_6_months`, and `mean_review_rating`, which are more informative for businesses with many reviews.
+Our model relies heavily on review-based features like `days_since_review`, `reviews_last_6_months`, and `mean_review_rating`, which are more informative for businesses with many reviews.
 For businesses with few reviews, these features are less reliable, leading to weaker predictions.
 This suggests our model may be less fair toward newer or less popular businesses that have not yet accumulated many reviews.

 ## Project limitations
 - We will assume that the current state of locations is correct in the dataset.